tableau/extensions-api/docs/trex_sandbox_test.md

 * **Network Enabled Extensions** - can access resources and applications outside of Tableau.
 Supported in Tableau 2018.2 and later.

 * **Sandboxed Extensions** - run in a Tableau hosted environment and cannot make network calls.
 Supported in Tableau 2019.4 and later.
-Available for testing with Tableau 2019.3.

 ## Create Sandboxed Extensions